Skip to main content

 Where to find them: the Developers page, inside the application you created.
 These credentials power API key authorization — primarily administrative calls and generating user access tokens.

 Obtain API credentials Every Fluz API request uses a user access token in the Authorization header.
-You mint the token from your application’s clientId and clientSecret by calling the generateUserAccessToken mutation against the OAuth service.
+You mint the token by calling the generateUserAccessToken mutation with your API Key in the Authorization: Basic <API_KEY> header, passing the User ID and Account ID from the console as arguments.

 Generate an access token

-The response contains an access token, its lifetime, and the scopes it carries:
+The response contains the access token, a refresh token, and the scopes the token carries:

 Use the token